Paul Newman’s camp for sick kids rises from the ashes

 But the camp wasn’t closed.
 During the height of the COVID-19 pandemic and last summer, tents housed the creative center.

 And money came pouring in, from 4,500 donors.
-Travelers, the insurance company, gave $1 million.
+The Travelers insurance company and the Travelers Championship golf tournament gave a combined gift of $1 million.
 The Newman’s Own Foundation donated an additional $1 million.
 And on Tuesday, the new $4.5 million, 11,000-square-foot (1,022-square-meter) creative complex opens.
 It’s a single building, made to look like several structures, with twice the space and an open-floor design.
 The wheelchair entrances are no longer separate, so nobody feels excluded.

 And there are new amenities such as a quiet sensory room, a room with a fireplace for parents and caregivers to meet and talk, and a large deck for outdoor events.
 The facility now has geothermal heating and cooling, a large emergency storm shelter, and huge cisterns, so that if another fire breaks out, first responders won’t have to pump water from the camp’s pond.

-“What was a traumatic, horrible event was quickly turned around because of the kindness of strangers, and loyalty of longtime friends,” Camp chief executive Jimmy Canton said.
+“What was a traumatic, horrible event was quickly turned around because of the kindness of strangers, and loyalty of longtime friends,” camp CEO Jimmy Canton said.
 “So, you know, they took this tragedy and turned it into a blessing.”

 A centerpiece of the new facility will be a large mosaic, made up of more than 4,000 pieces and located between the arts and crafts and woodworking area, that reads “Camp is Magic.”